heptarch/heptarch.github.io/drafts/demon.md

 her---suggests to check the readings again.

 There is a small discrepancy from the Holborn interferometer.
-She does a quick calculation and concludes that one of the rotating polarizations is *reversed*.
+She does a quick calculation---guided by the voice---and concludes that one of the rotating polarizations is *reversed*.
 She knows the arrangement of reflectors better than the veins in her hand.